jmlpamonag/full-stack-application-development/note/server-side/README.md

 objects, end the request-response cycle, and call the next middleware function in the stack.
 If the current middleware function does not end the request-response cycle, it must call `next()` to pass control to the next middleware function - if it does not, the request will be left hanging.

+A sample Express application illustrating various approaches to middleware can be found [here](https://github.com/muzzarellimj/full-stack-application-development/tree/main/note/server-side/middleware).

+### Chaining Multiple Middleware Functions

+The next function can be utilised to chain multiple middleware functions.
+Consider them a filter or the different stages of a production line.